sookinoby/generative-models/README.md

 ### Text generation

 After training for 200 epochs, we can generate random text.
-The weights of trained model is avaliable [here](https://www.dropbox.com/s/7b1fw94s1em5po0/gluonlstm_2?dl=0).
-You can download the model parammeters and load it using [model.load_params](https://mxnet.incubator.apache.org/api/python/module/module.html?highlight=load#mxnet.module.BaseModule.load_params) function.
+The weights of the trained model are available [here](https://www.dropbox.com/s/7b1fw94s1em5po0/gluonlstm_2?dl=0).
+You can download the model parameters and load it using [model.load_params](https://mxnet.incubator.apache.org/api/python/module/module.html?highlight=load#mxnet.module.BaseModule.load_params) function.

 To generate text, we initialize the hidden state.
 ```python